Spending as much time as I do working with writers;

 As soon as her protective sister died,

-Harper Collins strategically maneuvered the release of Watchman
+Harper Collins strategically maneuvered the release of Watchman.

 Capitalistic greed trumped integrity and drove them to print something they had no business printing.